Kent county and districts identify over £6 million to boost resident's financial strength

 Our Benefit and Budgeting Calculator has been updated to reflect these changes, allowing users to see how their income changes with one click.

-Join us on Tuesday 7 December for Christmas networking drinks and mince pies
+Join us on Tuesday 7 December for Christmas networking

 Join our festive celebration and raise a glass with your peers on Tuesday 7 December at our Westminster office overlooking the River Thames.
 Meet the Policy in Practice team as you review the year and look forward to what 2022 brings.

-Let us spread much-needed cheer this Christmas by sharing your 2021 success stories with others.
+Be part of our 12 Days of Christmas cheer Let us spread much-needed cheer this Christmas by sharing your 2021 success stories with others.

 Simply send us your stories via this short six question survey and we will showcase and celebrate achievements you’ve had this year in your work helping vulnerable people towards greater financial strength.
+We will then publish the best stories over twelve days before Christmas.

 To say thank you each story will be entered into a prize draw to win three £50 donations to your chosen charity.